rawatsudhir1/DockerizedAngularApplicationAzure/README.md

     time.
 Unavailability of service impact customer experience and business continuity

--   Increase in Infrastructure Cost: - There always a mismatch on infrastructure purchase vs. usage.
+-   Increase in Infrastructure Cost: - Always demand to buy new hardware to keep satisfying the growth.
+Also, there always a mismatch on infrastructure purchase vs. usage.

 -   Fault Tolerance: - Make sure service is up and running even if some